OpenDSA/OpenDSA/RST/source/Glossary.rst

       Written :math:`\lfloor x \rfloor`, for real value :math:`x` the floor is the greatest integer :math:`\leq x`.

+   free store
+      Space available to a program during runtime to be used for :term:`dynamic allocation` of objects.
+      The free store is distinct from the :term:`runtime stack`.
+      The free store is sometimes referred to as the :term:`heap`, which can be confusing because :term:`heap` more often refers to a specific data structure.
+Most programming languages provide functions to allocate (and maybe to deallocate) objects from the free store, such as ``new`` in C++ and Java.

+   freelist
+      A simple and faster alternative to using :term:`free store` when the objects being dynamically allocated are all of the same size (and thus are interchangeable).
+      Typically implemented as a linked stack, released objects are put on the front of the freelist.
+      When a request is made to allocate an object, the freelist is checked first and it provides the object if possible.
+      If the freelist is empty, then a new object is allocated from :term:`free store`.

    function
       A matching between inputs (the :term:`domain`) and outputs (the :term:`range`).

+   garbage
+      In programming, any memory that was previously (dynamically) allocated by the program during runtime, but which is no longer accessible since all pointers to the memory have been deleted or overwritten.
+In some languages, garbage can be recovered by :term:`garbage collection`.
+      In languages such as C and C++ that do not support garbage collection, creating garbage is considered a
+      :term:`memory leak`.

+   garbage collection
+       Languages with garbage collection such
+      Java, JavaScript, Lisp, and Scheme will periodically reclaim :term:`garbage` and return it to :term:`free store`.

    growth rate
       The rate at which the cost